rpothin/servicebus-csharp-function-dataverse/README.md

 curl -fsSL https://aka.ms/install-azd.sh | bash
 ```

-- [.NET SDK 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) - _for the Azure Functions app code_
+- [.NET SDK 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) - _for the Azure Functions application code_

-- an account with access to an active Azure subscription (_you can also [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) to start exploring_).
+- an account with access to an active Azure subscription (_you can also [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) to start exploring_) and the permission to create an application registration in Azure AD to manage the Azure deployment from GitHub

 > **Note**
 > To be able to configure the solution you will need at least the roles below on the considered Azure subscription:
->
 > - [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor)
-> - [User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) - _for the configuration of the access of the Azure Functions app to the Azure Service Bus_
+> - [User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) - _for the configuration of the access of the Azure Functions application to the Azure Service Bus_

-- an account with the permissions to create app registrations / service principals in Azure AD
+- an account with access to Power Platform with
-- an account with access to Power Platform with an environment available or the permissions to create one
+   - an environment available or the permissions to create one
+   - the permission to create an application registration in Azure AD to manage the communication from the Azure Functions application to the environment

 > **Note**
-> These operations (_app registrations / service principals and Power Platform environment creation_) will be done through the execution of the [**post-init-setup**](./scripts/post-init-setup.ps1) PowerShell script.
+> The creation of application registrations in Azure AD and the Power Platform environment will be done through the execution of the [**post-init-setup**](./scripts/post-init-setup.ps1) PowerShell script.

 ### Quickstart